Universally unique identifier: Versions 3 and 5 (namespace name-based)

 Version-3 and version-5 UUIDs are generated by hashing a namespace identifier and name.
 Version 3 uses MD5 as the hashing algorithm, and version 5 uses SHA-1.
+This is useful when systems need to determine a UUID based on a set of other names or identifiers without reference to a central registry.

 The namespace identifier is itself a UUID.
-The specification provides constant UUIDs to represent the namespaces for URLs, fully qualified domain names, object identifiers, and X.500 distinguished names; but any desired UUID may be used as a namespace designator.
+The RFC provides constant UUIDs to represent the namespaces for URLs, fully qualified domain names, object identifiers, and X.500 distinguished names; but any desired UUID may be used as a namespace designator.
+There is an IANA registry for additional namespace ids.

 To determine the version-3 UUID corresponding to a given namespace and name, the UUID of the namespace is transformed to a string of bytes, concatenated with the input name, then hashed with MD5, yielding 128 bits.
-Then 6 or 7 bits are replaced by fixed values, the 4-bit version (e.g. 0011_{2} for version 3), and the 2- or 3-bit UUID "variant" (e.g. 10_{2} indicating an RFC 9562 UUIDs, or 110_{2} indicating a legacy Microsoft GUID).
-Since 6 or 7 bits are thus predetermined, only 121 or 122 bits contribute to the uniqueness of the UUID.
+Then six bits are replaced by fixed values, the four-bit version (0011_{2} for version 3), and the two-bit 10_{2} for variant 1.
+Since 6 bits are thus predetermined, only 122 bits contribute to the uniqueness of the UUID.

 Version-5 UUIDs are similar, but SHA-1 is used instead of MD5.
 Since SHA-1 generates 160-bit digests, the digest is truncated to 128 bits before the version and variant bits are replaced.

-Version-3 and version-5 UUIDs have the property that the same namespace and name will map to the same UUID.
+Version-3 and version-5 UUIDs have the property that, given the version, the same namespace and name will map to the same UUID.
 However, neither the namespace nor name can be determined from the UUID, even if one of them is specified, except by brute-force search.
+Depending on the application, this may be viewed as a desirable feature or as the potential for a collision.
+When viewed as a feature, it requires out-of-band coordination regarding the selection of namespaces and names.

-RFC 4122 recommends version 5 (SHA-1) over version 3 (MD5), and warns against use of UUIDs of either version as security credentials.
+RFC 4122 recommends version 5 (SHA-1) over version 3 (MD5).
+This is because it is believed that MD5 is more prone to collisions than SHA-1, though MD5 is somewhat faster.
+The RFC warns against use of UUIDs of any version as security capabilities.